mxf293/U-Net_Based_Image_Aliasing_Artifact_Removal/README.md

-# U-Net Based Image De-aliasing
+# U-Net Based Image Aliasing Artifact Removal
 Learn and remove the 2D image aliasing artifacts caused by undersampled Fourier space using a modified U-Net structure.

 ### Introduction